17th International Conference on the Short Story in English

 Keith Jardim

-Keith Jardim is from Port of Spain, Trinidad; his parents moved there from Guyana.
-He has a BFA and MFA in literature and writing from Emerson College in Boston, where he earned a Merit Fellowship for his MFA.
-He’s won a James Michener Fellowship, the Paul Bowles Fiction Award, and a C. Glenn Cambor Fellowship.
+Keith Jardim is from Port of Spain, Trinidad; his parents emigrated there from Guyana, South America.
 His PhD is from the University of Houston’s creative writing and literature programs.
-He’s been shortlisted for American Short Fiction’s Award and Glimmer Train’s Open Fiction Contest and his fiction and essays have been published in Denver Quarterly, Mississippi Review, Kyk-Over-Al, Wasafiri, The Antigonish Review, Trinidad and Tobago Review, Atlanta Review, Trinidad Noir, The Guyana Arts Journal, Moving Worlds: A Journal of Transcultural Writings, Southeast Asian Review of English, The Caribbean Writer, The Haunted Tropics: Caribbean Ghost Stories, Seepersad & Sons: Naipaulian Synergies, Kultur, Short Story, The Caribbean Review of Books, Journal of Caribbean Literatures, Caribbean Quarterly and many other publications.
-He has taught at universities and colleges in the USA, the Caribbean, Bermuda, the Middle East, and Malaysia.
+He’s won a James Michener Fellowship, The Paul Bowles Fiction Award, been shortlisted for American Short Fiction’s Award, and Glimmer Train’s Open Fiction Contest among other honors.
+His writing has appeared in Denver Quarterly, Mississippi Review, Kyk-Over-Al, Wasafiri, The Antigonish Review, Moving Worlds: A Journal of Transcultural Writings, Southeast Asian Review of English, The Haunted Tropics: Caribbean Ghost Stories, Seepersad & Sons: Naipaulian Synergies, Short Story, Journal of Caribbean Literatures, Caribbean Quarterly and elsewhere.
+He’s taught at universities in the Caribbean, the USA, Bermuda, the Middle East, and Malaysia.
 Jardim’s first book, Near Open Water: Stories was a semifinalist for the 2012 OCM Bocas Prize for Caribbean Literature; later that year, it was included on World Literature Today’s Nota Bene list, among other honors.
-His short story “The Himachal Leopard” appears in Unsaid: An Asian Anthology edited by Anitha Devi Pillai.
-His new book of stories, The Story of the Beach, is due in 2023.
-He is an Assistant Professor in English literature and creative writing at American University of Iraq, Baghdad.
+A new book of stories, Dreams of the Jungle and Sea, is due in 2025.
+He has fiction forthcoming in, BIM: Arts for the 21st Century (Barbados, West Indies), Connecting Worlds: Ibero-Caribbean Narratives and Cross-Cultural Diasporas (Peter Lang: Oxford/Berne/NY), and War, Literature & the Arts (USA).
+He’s an assistant professor of literature and writing at American University of Iraq, Baghdad.

 Stacey Margaret Jones